barvian/thesis/paper.md

 }
 ~~~

-This class was used exclusively in the Reflect tab; the scrolling timeline fetches all entries within the previous month and the new reflection screen creates a new `Reflection` object based the user's input.
+This class was used exclusively in the Reflect tab; the scrolling timeline fetches all entries within the previous month and the New Reflection screen creates a `Reflection` object based the user's input.
 Other sources of persistent data, like the readings in the Learn tab, are stored in files rather than the Realm database.

 #### Views